mozfreddyb/eslint-config-scanjs/README.md

+# This repository has been archived as read-only
+We recommend looking at https://github.com/mozilla/eslint-plugin-no-unsanitized if you are interested in xss-prevention techniques.

-# ScanJS Rules through ESLint.
+## ScanJS Rules through ESLint.

 If you want to get something like ScanJS using ESLint.
 This is the config file.